assaabloy-ppi/salt-channel/files/spec/drafts/salt-channel-v2-final2-draft.md

 EncryptedMessage
 ----------------

-Packets of type M3, M4, AppPacket and MultiAppPacket are sent encrypted.
+Packets of type M3, M4, AppPacket and MultiAppPacket are encrypted.
 The ciphertext of those packets are included in the field EncryptedMessage/Body.